maihoaomv/mpd_pi/README.md

 I decided instead to write my own client that would allow me to easily configure the font size, style, colors and so forth for use on the 7 inch screen.

 Mpd_pi is not elegant, or sophisticated, it’s Plain Jane.
-It allows for an easy to see, easy to use, and hopefully intuitive (mouse/keyboard) interface for a small display that can be configured to your liking.
+It intended as an easy to see, easy to use, and hopefully intuitive (mouse/keyboard) interface for a small display that can be configured to your liking.
 It works really well on my laptop if I want to quickly change the track or playlist.

 Mpd_pi is not feature complete, and has programming errors and possible even memory leaks.
 I am not a professional programmer.
 I am retired and I do this project as a hobby.
 I’ve struggled with valgrind trying to get as many of the memory leaks fixed that I could.